Nike Junior Golf Camps, University of Illinois

 - 8:30am Instruction - campers rotate through stations working on putting, chipping, pitching, bunker play and the full swing

-- Noon Lunch/relaxation
+- Noon Lunch/Relaxation

 - 1:00pm Course play with staff (9-18 holes daily) focusing on strategy, shot selection, course management, rules and etiquette

-- 6:00pm Dinner, free time, seminars, guest speakers
+- 6:00pm Catered dinner, free time, seminars, guest speakers

 - 8:00pm Evening activities

 Participants in the Nike Junior Golf Camp practice and play each day at the University’s Orange and Blue Golf Courses.
 Situated approximately six miles south of the campus, the two University of Illinois Golf Courses serve not only the UI golf teams, but also students, faculty, staff and the general public.
 Both courses feature rolling terrain, strategically-placed bunkers and water on several holes.
 The Orange Course, the more challenging of the two, has played host to several collegiate events including the 1988 Big Ten Championships and the 1991 Women’s Big Ten Championships.